rancherfederal/carbide-docs/docs/app-collection-docs/getting-started.md

 Please ensure you have the [Prerequisites](/docs/registry-docs/prereqs.md) and follow the [Seeding a Registry](/docs/registry-docs/copying-images.md) steps.

 > **Note:** Using the following `hauler store sync` commands, Hauler will automatically pull both the helm chart and the images required for the application.
+The `hauler store copy` function will copy helm charts into a `/charts` folder and container images into `/containers`.

 #### Copy Images in a Connected Environment using `Hauler`